janibehm/assets/README.md

 You can load assets from https://polyhaven.com/

-When you want to load assets from your local environmet to this repository make sure to

 Example: Load an Environment Texture in JavaScript

 import { TextureLoader, EquirectangularReflectionMapping } from 'three';